alexanderbez/titan/README.md

 A lightweight and simple Cosmos network validator monitoring and alerting tool.
 The primary goal of Titan is to trigger simple configurable alerts when monitored events occur.
-These events include global/non-validator events such as new governance proposals and governance proposals that have transitioned into a voting stage.
+These events include global(non-validator) events such as new governance proposals and governance proposals that have transitioned into a voting stage.
 In addition, Titan will track when a specific validator(s) misses blocks, changes in power, and gets slashed.